stewartm888/Restaurants/README.md

 - > petshop
 - db.dropDatabase()

+---
 Collections
 Collections are sets of (usually) related documents.
 Your database can have as many collections as you like.
 Because Mongo has no joins, a Mongo query can pull data from only one collection at a time.
 You will need to take this into account when deciding how to arrange your data.
+You can create a collection using the createCollection command.
+- use petshop
+- db.createCollection('mammals')
+Collections will also be created automatically.
+If you write a document to a collection that doesn't exist that collection will be brought into being for you.

+View your databases and collections using the show command, like this:
+- show dbs
+- show collections

 **General Notes**